slskd/slskd/docs/config.md

 The `privileged` built-in is used to prioritize users who have purchased privileges on the Soulseek network.
 This groups is not configurable, has a priority of 0 (the highest), a strategy of `FirstInFirstOut`, and can use any number of slots up to the global limit.

-It is impossible to explicitly assign users to built-in groups, but the priority, number of slots, speed, and queue strategy can be adjusted (excluding `privileged`).
+It is impossible to explicitly assign users to these built-in groups, but the priority, number of slots, speed, and queue strategy can be adjusted (excluding `privileged`).

 #### **YAML**
 ```yaml